SkyAllinott/Spotify-Machine-Learning/README.md

 3. Trained XGBoost

 ## Results
 As expected, the XGBoost (only trained model), performed the best.
-The following table provides the mean squared error (MAE) for each model type in the testing set:
+The following table provides the mean absolute error (MAE) for each model type in the testing set:

 | Model | MAE |
 | :----:  | --- |